Today in 2015: New Horizons at Pluto

 – The complexity of Pluto and its satellites is far beyond what we expected.

-– The degree of current activity on Pluto’s surface and the youth of some surfaces on Pluto are simply astounding.
+– The degree of current activity on Pluto’s surface and the youth of some surfaces on Pluto is simply astounding.

-– Pluto’s atmospheric hazes and lower-than-predicted atmospheric escape rate upended all of the pre-flyby models.
+– Pluto’s atmospheric hazes and lower-than-predicted atmospheric escape rate upends all of the pre-flyby models.

 – Charon’s enormous equatorial extensional tectonic belt hints at the freezing of a former water ice ocean inside Charon in the distant past.
-Other evidence found by New Horizons indicates Pluto could well have an internal water-ice ocean today.
+Other evidence from New Horizons indicates Pluto could well have an internal water-ice ocean today.

 – Charon’s dark red polar cap is unprecedented in the solar system and may be the result of atmospheric gases that escaped Pluto and then accreted on Charon’s surface.

-– Pluto’s vast 1,000-kilometer-wide (620-mile-wide) heart-shaped nitrogen glacier (informally called Sputnik Planitia) that New Horizons discovered is the largest known glacier in the solar system.
+– Pluto’s vast 1,000-kilometers-wide (621-miles-wide) heart-shaped nitrogen glacier (informally called Sputnik Planitia) that New Horizons discovered is the largest known glacier in the solar system.

 – The lack of additional Pluto satellites beyond what was discovered before New Horizons was unexpected.